BrightSpots/rctab-docs/README.md

-# RCTab Documentations
+# RCTab Documentation

-This GitHub project documents [RCTab](rcvresources.org/rctab), an open source application for tabulating ranked choice voting elections.
+This GitHub project documents [RCTab](https://rcvresources.org/rctab), an open source application for tabulating ranked choice voting elections.
 This README is intended for developers and maintainers of the RCTab documentation.
 It provides instructions on how to set up the project, run tests, and release new documentation versions.

-If you are an actual user of RCTab and are looking for the documentation itself, those versions are released at the [RCTab documentation homepage](https://brightspots.github.io/rctab-docs/index.html).
+If you are an actual user of RCTab and are looking for the documentation itself, those versions are released at the [RCTab documentation homepage](https://rctab-docs.readthedocs.io/).

 ## Setting Up the Project